Answer:

 Use of turmeric/curcumin for one month or longer may cause liver injury in a small percentage of people, but recovery is generally expected upon discontinuation of use.

-Also be aware that the FDA has found a number of supplements, often promoted for muscle enhancement (such as Tri-Methyl Xtreme and Mass Destruction) to contain undeclared steroids, which can cause liver damage.
+Also be aware that the FDA has found a number of supplements promoted for muscle enhancement (such as Tri-Methyl Xtreme and Mass Destruction) to contain undeclared steroids, which can cause liver damage.
 (See the Warnings section for more).

-On a positive note, some evidence suggests milk thistle extract may help protect the liver from certain toxins -- although be aware that milk thistle which is not properly produced can contain toxins which are potentially harmful to the liver.
+On a positive note, some evidence suggests milk thistle extract may help protect the liver from certain toxins, but be aware that milk thistle which is not properly produced can contain toxins which are potentially harmful to the liver.

 See the LiverTox database from the National Institutes of Health for more information about herbs and supplements which may cause liver damage.